 These terms commence with immediate effect.
-The Australian Government may review these terms at any time, but normally every three years, to determine whether they remain fit for purpose and best serve the Australian community.

-3. Terms of Endorsement for auDA
+The Australian Government may review these terms at any time, but normally every three years, to determine whether they remain fit for purpose and best serve the Australian community. auDA's acceptance of these Terms of Endorsement must be indicated by auDA's Chair writing formally to the Minister for Communications within 30 days of the Terms being published.